inveniosoftware/rfcs/rfcs/rdm-0109-python-versions.md

 This lays out potentially long support times for some Python versions (couple years) which means accounting for deprecations for a long time and sometimes not using helpful newer features.
 But, we get stability and set ourselves up to work within our available development resources in exchange.

-By not being explicit about versions that are not supported, we don't make it "statically" known to adopters which versions won't work.
+By not enforcing the anointed version as a `requires-python` (or equivalent) constraint, we don't make it "statically" fully known to adopters which versions won't work.
 Multiple independent adopters would potentially perform same work to come to same conclusions.
 This can be mitigated by mentioning in the release notes if it is already known that other Python versions will not work.
+The choice to do so has the advantage of not cutting off modules from being used by still valid official Python versions.

 There is ambiguity as to how/when to decide to add a new official version to the CI, and when in development to choose the new anointed version.
-It doesn't remove the need for discussion around this topic.
-A posited rule of thumb is to revise the anointed version every 3 years or so which still leaves the active one wtih a lifespan close to 4 years.
+The policy doesn't remove the need for discussion around this topic.
+A posited rule of thumb is to touch base among maintainers and community partners at telecon once a year around November-December (after new Python version out).
+Aiming around keeping the same anointed version for 3 years or so is respectable.
 A positive take on this lack of determinism is that this approach is flexible to future contexts.

 Other drawbacks were inlined.